 Instructions

 - If you are using a rack of ribs, remove the silver skin from the underside to allow the sauce and seasoning to be absorbed.
 This step is optional but highly recommended.
-To do, wedge the tip of a butter knife between the membrane and the bone to separate them.
-Use your bare fingers (or use a paper towel for a better grip), hold onto the membrane and pull it up and away from the rack of ribs.
+To do this, wedge the tip of a butter knife between the membrane and the bone to separate them.
+Use your bare fingers (or use a paper towel for a better grip), hold onto the membrane ,and pull it up and away from the rack of ribs.

 - In a small bowl, combine the salt, black pepper, and garlic powder for the dry rub.
 Apply the rub on all sides of the pork ribs.